 Before you apply any fertilizer, take proper grass care precautions with weed removal.
 Nothing can ruin a fantastic yard faster than an overgrowth of weeds.
 These fast-acting pests can take over your yard before your very eyes.

 Ignoring weed growth will result in these pests taking over your yard.
 Weeds compete with grass to thrive, stealing nutrients and moisture away from your lawn.
 Once you can successfully remove weeds, weed prevention will become a part of your grass care routine.
 Actively check your lawn for weeds to prevent further overgrowth.
-You can get ahead of the game by spotting these common grass weeds in your yard.
+You can get ahead of the game by spotting these common weeds in your yard.

-To find the right products to nourish your lawn and counteract pesky weeds, check out our variety of lawn care products.
+To find the right products to nourish your lawn and help counteract pesky weeds, check out our variety of lawn care products.

 Comments will be approved before showing up.